 Neighborhood character is considered to be an amalgam of the various elements that define a community's distinct personality.
 These elements include land use, urban design, visual and historic resources, socioeconomics, traffic, air quality, and noise.
-As discussed elsewhere in this Environmental Assessment, the proposed reconstruction of Catherine, Montgomery, and Rugers Slips would not have any significant adverse impacts on any of these categories.
-Therefore, the Proposed Action would not result in significant adverse impacts to neighborhood character.
+As discussed elsewhere in this Environmental Assessment, the proposed reconstruction of the median malls on Allen and Pike Streets between Delancey and South Streets would not have any significant adverse impacts on any of these categories.
+Therefore, the Proposed Project would not result in significant adverse impacts to neighborhood character.